Elva Anderson, PhD,

 Quoted in Washington Post Magazine Mental Health Crisis Article: https://www.washingtonpost.com/magazine/2022/03/21/childrens-mental-health-crisis-politicization/

-Dr. Anderson is trained and certified in multiple integrative practices.
 As a Consultant in Mindfulness Meditation, Reiki, Reflexology, Aroma Therapy, Laughter Therapy, and Health Education.

 Creativity: The Creative Process